 Global equities gained in Q1, buoyed by receding recession worries in developed markets.
 Gains came despite the collapse of Silicon Valley Bank, which caused significant volatility in bank shares.
 Growth stocks outperformed value in the quarter.
-In fixed income, government bond yields were fell (meaning prices rose).
+In fixed income, government bond yields fell (meaning prices rose).

 Please note any past performance mentioned is not a guide to future performance and may not be repeated.
 The sectors, securities, regions and countries shown are for illustrative purposes only and are not to be considered a recommendation to buy or sell.

 The short-lived market turbulence that followed the collapse of Silicon Valley Bank (SVB) in March did not prevent investor optimism leading US stocks higher over the quarter.
 The Federal Reserve (Fed) raised rates twice, and data indicated that inflation is cooling, leading to expectations the hiking cycle could shortly come to an end.

 The collapse of SVB, followed shortly by further financial sector disruption in Europe, caused stocks to dip sharply in March before recovering to finish the month and quarter higher.
 The Fed expressed confidence in the resilience of the US banking system and raised the policy rate by 25 basis points in both February and March.
 This took borrowing costs to the highest point since 2007.
 However, inflation – as measured by the core personal consumption expenditure (PCE) index – climbed less than expected in March, leading to speculation that further rate hikes will be limited.

 The financial sector, perhaps surprisingly, largely shrugged off the events surrounding SVB as investors concluded that the systemic risk was minimal.
 It was stocks in the energy and healthcare sectors which lagged the most over the quarter.
 Tech stocks made some of the strongest gains.